MarcelMue/konstrukt/README.md

 ### Interruptions

-The pattern and default implementation is inspired by [Horst Bartnigs](https://de.wikipedia.org/wiki/Horst_Bartnig) works title `72 Unterbrechungen`.
+The pattern and default implementation is inspired by [Horst Bartnigs](https://de.wikipedia.org/wiki/Horst_Bartnig) collection of works titled `72 Unterbrechungen`.

 The default can be generated with:
 ```